MariaMerkel/rdap-java/README.md

 Build outputs for each version can be found at https://releases.maria.dev/rdap-java/.
 Javadocs for each version can be found at https://javadocs.maria.dev/rdap-java/.
 Build outputs and Javadocs for snapshots will be overwritten every time a new version of the snapshot is built.

 The CI is available publicly at https://teamcity.maria.dev/project/RdapJava?guest=1.
 Build outputs for all snapshot builds can be found there.

+## Changelog
+### 1.0.1
+- Fixed custom service URLs
+- Added application/json as an accepted response type as MarkMonitor will refuse to respond to application/rdap+json only

+### 1.0.0
+- Initial Release